• Skip to primary navigation

 • Chicken - Boneless or bone-in chicken works in this recipe.
 Feel free to use thighs, breasts, drumsticks, or wings.
 This recipe will marinate about 2 to 3 pounds of chicken.
 Keep in mind that the cooking time will vary based on the size and shape of your chicken.

-• Citrus juices - I recommend fresh squeezed orange and lime juices for best flavor.
+• Citrus juices - Fresh squeezed orange and lime juices add the best best flavor.
 Orange juice can be substituted with pineapple juice if desired.

 • Oil - Any neutral cooking oil works here.
 I recommend an oil with a high smoke point, like avocado oil or canola oil, since your chicken will be finished on the grill over medium-high heat.